 3. Sweating

-Feeling sweaty and clammy for no apparent reason (such as if you’re not exercising or responding to a warm environment) could signal heart trouble.
+Feeling sweaty and clammy for no apparent reason could signal heart trouble.

 For example, the heart may be working harder to force blood through arteries clogged by fatty deposits (a condition called atherosclerosis).
 Infection of the heart lining (endocarditis) can also cause sweating, though this condition is rare.